 The most common answer is “no”, if you look at the price per converted lead and the fact that your market, at some point, will be emptied for new leads.
 This means that you need to get creative to get new leads.
 This is the point where you should start considering if there’s a bigger potential in the leads you already spent money on.

-There’s a big chance that you can get more out of them if you just stop for a second and think.
-They just need another approach rather than “buy and throw out”.
+There’s a big chance you can get more out of them if you stop for a second and think.
+They need another approach rather than “buy and throw out”.

 If you work with data professionally, you also know that there’s always room for improvement.
 If we, for a second, don’t take the legal aspects of handling data into account, the big question is: